Rabin-mahato/dsa_assignment/doc_7.md

+ # objective:
-The objective of this program is to implement Dijkstra's shortest path algorithm for finding the shortest path from one node (the starting node) to all other nodes.
+ To implement Dijkstra's shortest path algorithm for finding the shortest path from one node (the starting node) to all other nodes.
 The algorithm will use a weighted graph.

-There are three structures that Dijkstra will use in this program to implement the above mentioned algorithm:
+#There are three structures that Dijkstra will use in this program to implement the above mentioned algorithm:

 1. The adjacency matrix represents the weighted graph.
 The matrix is 2-dimensional and [u][v] = weight indicates the edges from u to v.